NLua/NLua/README.md

 ##Sandboxing##

 There is many ways to sandbox scripts inside your application.
-I strongly recomend you to use plain Lua to do your sandbox.
+I strongly recommend you to use plain Lua to do your sandbox.
 You can re-write the `import` function before load the user script and if the user try to import a .NET assembly nothing will happen.

 ```csharp